 The audit enables doctors to conduct a review of their clinical technique; assessing identification and diagnostic accuracy, detection rates and histological performance in the practice setting.

 Doctors can compare their diagnostic accuracy and margin clearance against the other audit participants in a confidential setting via graphical and statistical information.
 This information can then be used to further inform and improve surgical practice with the ultimate goal of improving the quality of care for patients.

 Some features and data included in the report are histological and provisional diagnosis, number of new and previously biopsied specimens, diagnostic accuracy for lesion types, definitive management, number of procedures performed and margin clearance.

 All Doctors will receive a monthly report (for months during which specimens have been submitted).

-Doctors who would like to register for the Surgical Skin Audit or one of QML Pathology's other audits can complete and submit the Audit registration form in the 'Doctor Publications for Download' section on this page.
+Doctors who would like to register for the Surgical Skin Audit or one of QML Pathology's other audits can complete and return the Audit Registration Form via email to email@example.com or via fax to (07) 3121 4478.

 Registration forms are available online from the Dr Publications section of this page.

 RACGP QI&CPD: 40 Category 1 QI points.

 ACRRM: 30 PRPD Points.
 Further information regarding Procedural Grant allocation can be obtained from ACRRM (Australian College of Rural and Remote Medicine).